 Board members can also be removed from their position if their actions/inactions indicate a clear disregard for the guiding principles of the Western PA CoC, as set forth in Section 3 of this document.

-If a member is asked to vacate their board position, the vacant seat will then be filled through the process described above.
+If a member is asked to vacate their board position, the vacant seat will be filled through the process described above.

 Meetings